Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ForumSudoId`: Identifies a forum sudo authority.

+- `ModerationAction`: Represents a moderation action on either a post or a

-- `Post`: Represents a thread post, and includes initial text, a vector of identifiers for `PostTextEdit` instances ordered chronologically by edit time, creation date and identifier of `ForumUser` creator.
+- `Post`: Represents a thread post, and includes initial text, moderation status, a vector of identifiers for `PostTextEdit` instances ordered chronologically by edit time, creation date and identifier of `ForumUser` creator.

 - `PostTextEdit`: Represents a revision of the text of a `Post`, includes new text and revision date.